 Almost every travel rewards credit card offers some type of welcome or sign-on bonus.

-For instance, the CardName awards new cardholders 60,000 bonus points – worth $750 when redeemed through Chase Travel℠ – after spending $4,000 on purchases in the first three months after opening an account.
+For instance, the CardName awards new cardholders 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 If that feels like a lot to spend, the CardName discontinued, which awards 20,000 bonus miles after spending just $500 on purchases within three months of account opening, is another good option.
 Those miles are worth $200 in flexible travel rewards.

 These welcome bonuses are the most lucrative way to earn rewards points and miles.
 Before applying for a card, have a plan for how you will meet the spending requirement so that you won’t miss out on these extra rewards.